kubeshark/docs/src/pages/en/automation_hooks.md

 }
 ```
 The `onPacketCaptured` is an OSI L4 network hook.
 It is called whenever a new network packet is captured by **Kubeshark**.

 On a **busy cluster**, the call frequency of this hook can go more than a **10000 times per second**.
-Because of that;
-a poorly optimized `onPacketCaptured` implementation can have a **performance impact**
-on the network traffic capture speed of **Kubeshark**.
-Therefore it's logical to not call `console.log` or
-a helper which does an HTTP request like `vendor.slack` and instead use this hook
-to aggregate data into a global variable and then handle the aggregated data in another hook
-or a job:
+Because of that; a poorly optimized `onPacketCaptured` implementation can have a **performance impact** on the network traffic capture speed of **Kubeshark**.
+Therefore it's logical to not call helpers (e.g. `console.log` or `vendor.slack`) and instead use this hook to aggregate data into a global variable and then handle the aggregated data in another hook or a job:

 ```js
 var packetCount = 0;